sdillavou/bellybuttonseg/README.md

 ##### Masks (Labels)
 Masks must be image (or text) files with the same height and width as the training or testing images they correspond to.
 Masks for all three image folders are put into the single 'masks/' folder.
 They must have identical file names (excluding extension) to the images they correspond to (e.g. to pair with train_images/img_001.png, any of masks/img_001.png or masks/img_001.tif or masks/img_001.txt will work, but masks/img_001_mask.png would not).
 When loading these masks, Bellybutton will find contiguous regions of identical pixel values (e.g. an island of pixel value 17) and consider each such island an individual region.
 Any pixels with value 0 will be considered 'outies' -- not inside a desired segmentation (such as the background).
 Note that two separated blobs of the same value will be split into distinct regions -- Bellybutton only evaluates contiguous segments.
 Therefore, if none of your desired segmentations are in contact with one another, simply labeling all pixels inside a desired region as 1 and all outside as 0 will be sufficient, Bellybutton will treat them as individual regions for you.
 You do not need to use the same numbering convention from mask to mask, and as long as corresponding masks and images (and areas of interest, see below) are the same size as each other, your data may include images of varying size.

+For making masks we suggest your favorite programming language, or directly decorating an image of data using image-editing tools like [Fiji](https://imagej.net/software/fiji/) (e.g. copy the image, paint over desired regions with unique values, zero the rest of the values).

 ##### Areas of Interest
 AOI's are optional, and if no matching AOI is present, every pixel of an image will be considered in the area of interest.
 If included, AOI's must be image (or text) files with the same height and width as the training, testing, or prediction images they correspond to.
 When loaded, any pixels with non-zero value will be considered relevant (used for training, testing, and/or predicting), and all pixels with value 0 will not.
 Note that the AOI does not crop the image, but merely specifies which pixels should be evaluated as inside or outside a region.
 When training or predicting, Bellybutton will use a square patch around the pixel in question to determine its innie or outie status, and this patch may extend beyond the AOI.
 If it would extend beyond the boundary of the image, Bellybutton fills that extra space with black pixels.